PinewoodPip/lg2modding/docs/abilities.md

 - `summonRadius`: number, the radius (centered on caster) within which the ship is summoned.
 - `maxSummons`: number, the ability will do nothing if the caster already has this amount of summons, or more, regardless of what ability they came from.

+### spiral
+Spiral-type abilities fire bullets around the caster, with each shot being offset by a few degrees from the last one.
+Used by some enemies (like angels) in the base game. **Inherits properties from the `projectile` archetype, but cannot home into enemies.**

+Specific properties:

+- `shotsPerLoop`: number, the amount of bullets fired per 'cycle'.
+Ex. if this is `4`, each bullet would be fired 90 degrees away from the last one.

 ### bulletDetonation
 BulletDetonation-type abilities remove all of the ship's current bullets on the field, then cast an ability from their place.
 Used by the Porcupine ship for its shrapnel ability.